gstackio/gstack-bosh-environment/README.md

 ```

 This is a once-for-all setup that will create the private
-`./conf/gcp-service-account.key.json` file
+`./base-env/conf/gcp-service-account.key.json` file
 [as recommended](https://github.com/cloudfoundry/bosh-bootloader/tree/v3.2.6#configure-gcp).
-The `conf/env-infra-vars.yml` file will also be updated with your specific GCP
+The `base-env/conf/env-infra-vars.yml` file will also be updated with your
-project ID.
+specific GCP project ID.
+You can tweak your GCP zone, though and change the
+`zone: europe-west1-d` to whatever suits you best.

 #### 3. Configure and create your BOSH environment